 Sleep Apnea Treatment

 Sleep apnea affects millions of Americans across the country, and many don’t even realize that they have this condition.
-Sleep apnea can cause poor quality sleep and restlessness in minor cases.
+Sleep apnea can cause poor-quality sleep and restlessness in minor cases.
 And in more severe cases, it can increase the risk of stroke and heart attack, because it restricts the flow of oxygen to the body.

 At New Providence Dentistry, Dr. Beth Herko specializes in treating and diagnosing sleep apnea with oral appliances.
 We want you to be well-informed about sleep apnea, how to recognize it, and how it’s treated in order to help keep you safe and happy.
-Here are a few things to keep in mind if you think you may have sleep apnea:

 Sleep apnea can refer to a number of different conditions that affect breathing and sleep.
 The most common type is “obstructive sleep apnea”.